How to become

 College

-You can do a college course to improve your chances of finding work.
-The exact course you take will depend on which subject area you want to work in as a technician.
+You could do a college course to improve your chances of finding a trainee technician position.

 Courses include: